Tilko/SerDesJavaDataModelGenerator/README.md

     a0: Dict<MyReferencedType0>
     b0: keysFor(a0.?)       # The "keysFor(a0.?)" type means that the "b0" property must contain a key of
                             # the "a0" dictionary property.
 The Java class used to model this reference
-                            # implements a method "T getReferedObject();" where the generic type "T" is
+                            # implements a method "T getReferredObject();" where the generic type "T" is
                             # "MyReferencedType0" in this case.
     a1: MyReferencedType0*
     b1: keysFor(a1.?)       # It also works for list, and the "key" is the "index" of an element